 The Danger of This Ignorance

 Pointing out this ignorance for a laugh or an eye roll is one thing, but in truth, this is actually downright dangerous for many in the congregations of Jehovah’s Witnesses.
-In the video, Robbie eventually confesses that it was more than a one-night stand with this woman, but what about those who may have had sex only one time but are accused of lying about it because of this same ignorance?
+In the video, Robbie does confess that it was more than a one-night stand with this woman, but what about those who may have had sex only one time, and who are accused of lying about it because of this same ignorance?

-The elders are given absolute authority when it comes to deciding if a person should be shunned from the congregation for doing something wrong, and this shunning is complete and all-encompassing.
-Family members who are still Jehovah’s Witnesses will not speak to their parents, children, or anyone else that is shunned, and I’ve heard many stories of spouses who get divorced after their mate is disfellowshipped or disassociates themselves and is then shunned.
-You can understand how devastating this situation would be for any Witness.
+The elders are given absolute authority when it comes to deciding if such a person should be shunned from the congregation for doing something wrong, and this shunning is complete and all-encompassing.
+Family members who are still Jehovah’s Witnesses will not speak to their parents, children, or anyone else who is shunned.

-Here too we see that possibility.
-While Robbie was caught in a lie, there may be other circumstances where elders don’t realize their own blinding ignorance and stupidity when it comes to conception and pregnancy, and may disfellowship and shun someone despite that person’s pleas of innocence.
-A person might swear up and down, and be telling the truth, that a woman told him she was pregnant “a couple of weeks” after their sexual encounter, but an elder, relying on his own flawed understanding of conception and pregnancy and ignorance of pregnancy tests, will disfellowship that person anyway.
+Here, too, we see that possibility.
+While this skit showed that Robbie was caught in a lie, there may be other circumstances where elders don’t realize their own blinding ignorance and stupidity when it comes to conception and pregnancy, and may disfellowship and shun someone despite that person’s truthful pleas of innocence.

 Guided by Holy Spirit?

+Something else to consider.
 Before their meeting with Robbie, the elders pray among themselves, and then pray again when Robbie is present.
-They mention to him the need to be honest because they have prayed for holy spirit to guide and direct him, and they make sure Robbie understands that a lack of honesty might be “grieving the holy spirit.”
+They mention to Robbie the need to be honest, because they have prayed for holy spirit to guide and direct him, and they make sure Robbie understands that a lack of honesty might be “grieving the holy spirit.”

-How can I believe that there is guidance for these men from god’s “holy spirit” when it comes to a person’s heart, if that same holy spirit cannot guide them on something as simple as conception and pregnancy?
-The holy spirit doesn’t somehow magically allow them to understand when and how a woman can find out she’s pregnant, but it’s supposed to help the elders understand a person’s heart condition and whether or not they’re repentant of their actions?
+How can I believe that these men have guidance from god’s “holy spirit” when it comes to a person’s heart, if that same holy spirit cannot guide them on something as simple as conception and pregnancy?
+The holy spirit didn’t somehow magically allow them to understand when a woman can find out she’s pregnant, but it’s supposed to help the elders understand a person’s heart condition, and whether or not that person is repentant of their actions?

 Please share via social media below.